-- In my experience three best sources of traffic are Search Engines, Pinterest and Facebook and you need to learn optimization for all three of them.
+- In my experience, the three best sources of traffic are Search Engines, Pinterest, and Facebook and you need to learn optimization for all three of them.

 - Many bloggers say that email marketing is said to be the most underused promotion strategy when people check their mail more frequently than social media.
-I believe effectiveness of email marketing will vary greatly according to your targeted audience.
-Teenagers and home makers check their email way less frequently in comparison to business owners and marketers.
+I believe the effectiveness of email marketing will vary greatly according to your targeted audience.
+Teenagers and homemakers check their email way less frequently in comparison to business owners and marketers.

 - Mail Chimp is an excellent tool to build your email list and automate email marketing.
 Even the free version works fine.

 - Use catchy titles and captions both on your website and social media.
-Terms like crazy hacks, amazing diet, and mind blowing results will get you more clicks.
-Really it’s no brainer but still an important blogging tip.
+Terms like crazy hacks, amazing diet, and mind-blowing results will get you more clicks.
+Really it’s a brainer but still an important blogging tip.
 Use CoSchedule’s blog post headline analyzer tool.
 It will give you a rating on how good is your blog title.

 - Install a plug-in to make your content shareable.
 I am using Social Warfare which makes it possible for visitors to share my content on their social media accounts.
 Try sharing this post and you will see how good it works!